 ABSTRACT

 The high development of medicine causes the world’s population aging quickly.
 To resolve the problem with limited medical resources, constant monitoring of elders’ activity of daily living is important.
 We propose an activity recognition system for smart home, so elders can live alone and their children can monitor their parents’ living activity to achieve the concept of “Aging in Place”.
 The living activity monitoring model is powerful to recognize meaningful activities by using both ambient and wearable sensors.
 It’s feasible to deploy in the real living environment because it is a non-parametric learning model.
 Elders need less effort to label activity in training part, and the model may have chance to find some special activities that the elders did not consider in the past.
 And the proposed activity recognition system can discover new activity that not appears in the training stage.
 We use the mechanism of case-based reasoning to achieve immediately providing service and the function of adaptive learning.
 The case-based reasoning will find the most similar known activity and provide the same service for user.
 If the elderly user occurs a serious abnormal situation, the system could notify caregiver immediately by the mechanism of case-based reasoning.
 And the system will ask user to confirm this new activity and re-train the online model.
 So, if the activity occurs again, the system could provide service without confirming.
-We invited serveral users to test the system, and the average precision of online activity recognition is up to 97.67%.
-The experiment result demonstrates the activity of daily living-aware elderly health system is feasible to be deployed in a reallife home environment with high precision performance of the activity recognition result.
+We invited several users to test the system, and the average precision of online activity recognition is up to 97.67%.
+The experiment result demonstrates the activity of daily living-aware elderly health system is feasible to be deployed in a real life home envi-ronment with high precision performance of the activity recognition result.

 Keyword: Agin in Place, Activity Recognition, Adaptive Learning Model, Internet of Things